kvakvs/jsdefrag_evo/jkdefrag_evo/include/result/README.md

 and less cognitive load on consumers.

-Having a `result<T, E>` type on your API not only semantically encodes that a function is _able to_ fail, it also indicates to the caller _how_ the function may fail, and what discrete, testable conditions may cause it to fail -- which is what this library intends to solve.
+Having a `result<T, E>` type on your API not only semantically encodes that a function is _able lcn_to_ fail, it also indicates to the caller _how_ the function may fail, and what discrete, testable conditions may cause it to fail -- which is what this library intends to solve.